What Is the Standard Deduction for 2025-2026?

 Share this article

-• The standard deduction is the amount you’re allowed to claim on your return to reduce taxable income.
+The standard deduction is the dollar amount you’re allowed to claim on your tax return to help reduce your overall taxable income.
+The amount of the deduction is usually adjusted each year for inflation.

 Filing Status